ckatzorke/emerge-sls-handson/README.md

   "tenant": "8a1a8f97-85cc-41c2-851e-ef32aed34110"
 }
 ```
-**Note that the password cannot be retrieved later!** If you cant remember the credentials, you need toreset your principal with `az ad sp credential reset --name http://emerge-2019-serverless`.
+**Note that the password cannot be retrieved later!** If you cant remember the credentials, you need to reset your principal with `az ad sp credential reset --name http://emerge-2019-serverless`.

 Export some values as environment variables